Esri/storymap-tour/README.md

  * Updated social sharing icons
  * Updated previous/next icons of the integrated layout
  * New full screen button hover the picture/video to maximize the media
+ * New keyboard shortcut to navigate the tour (enter key, arrow up/down, page previous/next)
  * Option in bit.ly sharing to ‘Link to the current place’
  * Optional 'Locate' button that lets the user see their current position on the map (if the author chooses to include it and if user's browser supports it)
  * Header subtitle display a scrollbar when needed